tenpy/tenpy/doc/changelog/latest.rst

 -------------
 The default (stable) git branch was renamed from ``master`` to ``main``.

 Big new feature: simulation classes and console script `tenpy-run` to allow running a simulation.
+See :doc:`/intro/simulation` for details

 Big Change in verbosity: switch to using Python's default :mod:`logging` mechanism!